 Diagnosis and Treatment

-Tests to diagnose vWD may include:
+Blood tests used to diagnose vWD include:

 - von Willebrand multimers test, which helps to classify the type of von Willebrand disease